vladimirsustek/magicBoard/README.md

 <h2>magicBoard shield features:</h2>

-For more hardware details see [schematics](www.seznam.cz) located in this repo
+For more hardware details see schematics located in the "Docs".

 <ol>
   <li><b>MONO AUDIO IN - analog pre-processing of 3.5mm jack signal</b><ul>